 Under international law, it is illegal to deliberately target humanitarian workers.
 Yet that has not stopped the Red Cross from often finding itself in the line of fire.
 In 1996 masked men gunned down six Red Cross aides as they slept in a Chechen hospital compound.
 Similar attacks in the 1990s and early 2000s occurred in Burundi, Somalia, Congo, and Bosnia, whereas this decade over 20 Red Crescent volunteers have perished in the Syrian civil war.
 So, to all humanitarians around the world, be careful and stay safe!

-Do you have any interesting or fun facts about the Red Cross that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about the Red Cross?
+Share them in the comments below!